hack-the-rat/free-code-camp/full-stack-developer-certification/responsive-web-design/html/semantic-html/job-tips-page/README.md

 2. `It's OK to be an introvert, but you do need to push your boundaries.`
 3. `Create GitHub, Twitter, LinkedIn, and Discord accounts.`
 4. `Go to tech meetups and conferences.
 Travel if you have to.`

+## Step 13

+In the third and last `section` element, you are going to create the same HTML structure as you did in the preceding section.

+First, inside the last section, add an `h2` element with the text `Importance of Building a Reputation`.

+Then, below the `h2` element, add a block quotation element with a `cite` attribute set to `https://www.freecodecamp.org/news/learn-to-code-book/`.

+Lastly, nest three paragraph elements inside the block quotation element with the following texts, in order:

+1. `Share short video demos of your projects.`
+2. `Keep applying to speak at bigger and bigger conferences.`
+3. `Hang out at hackerspaces and help people who are even newer to coding than you.`

+Congratulations!
+With this you have finished this workshop.